Q: Why is water an ingredient in your shampoos? Doesn't it water down the formulas?

 A: Not everyone needs to use a conditioner after shampooing.
-For most people with dry or chemically treated hair, using a conditioner is important.
-It keeps the hair and scalp hydrated, balances the oil content, restores elasticity and strength to the hair, and detangles (to avoid breakage).
-A cream rinse is a light conditioner typically made with a higher percentage of hydrating ingredients (such as aloe vera, witch hazel or glycerin) than emollients (like oils or shea butter).
+But for most people with dry or chemically treated hair, using a conditioner is important.
+It keeps the hair and scalp hydrated, balances the oil content, restores elasticity and strength to the hair fiber, and detangles (to avoid breakage).
+A cream rinse is a light conditioner typically made with a higher percentage of hydrating ingredients (such as aloe vera, witch hazel or glycerin) than emollients (like herbal oils or shea butter).
 If your hair is oily or fine, a cream rinse used on the ends of the hair to detangle and smooth frizzies is all you'll need.
-Our Egyptian Henna Shine-Enhancing Clean Rinse, for fine, oily hair, is our lightest conditioning product, designed to leave scalp tingly-clean and build body and shine without weighing down the hair.
+Our Green Tea Finishing Rinse for oily hair is our lightest conditioning product, designed to leave scalp clean and build body and shine without weighing down the hair.

 Q: Are your shampoos safe for color-treated hair?